Cryptocurrency as an Investable Asset Class: Coming of Age

 \section{ADDITIONAL DISCUSSIONS}

-The ten facts summarize key developments in cryptocurrencies through the lens of empirical asset pricing.
+The seven stylized facts summarize key developments in cryptocurrencies through the lens of empirical asset pricing.
 In this section, we provide additional discussions on emerging topics, including retail investor trading in the cryptocurrency market, the non-fungible token market, and studies on the dark side of cryptocurrency usage.

 Recent research increasingly examines individual investor beliefs and behavior in cryptocurrency markets and compares and contrast them with those in traditional investments. \cite{kogan2024cryptos} show that the trading behaviors of retail investors are drastically different between cryptocurrencies and traditional assets, such as stocks and gold.
-In particular, retail investors are contrarian in stocks and gold, but trend-chasing in cryptocurrencies. \cite{kogan2024cryptos} conjecture that the trend-chasing behavior is due to cryptocurrency price changes affecting the likelihood of future widespread adoption, which leads retail investors to update their price expectations. \citet{chan2020inside} use data from a medium-sized cryptocurrency exchange and document that investor portfolios are typically small in value, highly concentrated in a few coins, and characterized by short holding periods. \citet{weber2023you} complement this evidence using repeated large-scale surveys of U.S. households, showing that cryptocurrency investors differ systematically from other investors. \citet{alvarez2023cryptocurrencies} provide complementary evidence on the use of cryptocurrencies as a means of payment, using the case of El Salvador---where Bitcoin was made legal tender---and show that privacy and security concerns remain key barriers to adoption. \cite{han2023social} study how social interactions and sentiments affect retail investor trading in cryptocurrency markets.
+In particular, retail investors are contrarian in stocks and gold, but trend-chasing in cryptocurrencies. \cite{kogan2024cryptos} conjecture that the trend-chasing behavior is due to cryptocurrency price changes affecting the likelihood of future widespread adoption, which leads retail investors to update their price expectations. \citet{chan2020inside} use data from a medium-sized cryptocurrency exchange and document that investor portfolios are typically small in value, highly concentrated in a few coins, and characterized by short holding periods. \citet{weber2023you} complement this evidence using repeated large-scale surveys of U.S. households, showing that cryptocurrency investors differ systematically from other investors. \citet*{alvarez2023cryptocurrencies} provide complementary evidence on the use of cryptocurrencies as a means of payment, using the case of El Salvador—where Bitcoin was made legal tender—and show that privacy and security concerns remain key barriers to adoption. \cite*{han2023social} study how social interactions and sentiments affect retail investor trading in cryptocurrency markets.
 Finally, \cite{benetton2024investors} incorporate individual-level survey data into a structural characteristics-based demand model where investors can hold cryptocurrencies.
 They find that individual beliefs of cryptocurrency are different and are critical in explaining cryptocurrency valuation.